marpme/niniera/README.md

-# Niniera 🚀
+# nini-era 🚀
 ### Bringing Rust-Inspired Optional and Error Handling to JavaScript

-**Niniera** is an npm package that introduces Rust's `Option` and error handling concepts to JavaScript, offering a powerful and elegant solution.
+**nini-era** is a npm package that introduces Rust's `Option` and error handling concepts to JavaScript, offering a powerful and elegant solution.

-The name "Niniera" is inspired by the Japanese term "nini era" (任意エラー), which conveys the idea of an error that is not mandatory and can be managed or ignored based on the context.
+The name "nini-era" is inspired by the Japanese term "nini era" (任意エラー), which conveys the idea of an error that is not mandatory and can be managed or ignored based on the context.
 This library aims to simplify and enhance error handling and optional value management in your JavaScript code.

 ## Key Features 🌟

-With **Niniera**, you can:
+With **nini-era**, you can:

 - Effortlessly handle errors 🛠️
 - Streamline your error-handling workflow with clean and concise code 📝